bug400/pyilper/INSTALL.md

 in a terminal window.

 Installation withput the ANACONDA platform
 ------------------------------------------

 The requirements specified above must be available on the system.

-On LINUX Debian based system you can install the pyilper Debian package.
+On Debian based Linux systems you can install the pyilper Debian package.

-On all other systems unzip the pyilper zip file, go to the distribution directory and type:
+On all other systems unzip the pyilper archive, go to the pyilper software directory and type:

      python3 setup.py install